manojkumar-jmp/explore-github-action/README.md

 # explore-github-action
 Explore GitHub Workflow
 **Workflow**:
-    The overall automated process that defines when and how different actions should be executed, triggered by events like pushing code to a repository or creating a pull request.
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;The overall automated process that defines when and how different actions should be executed, triggered by events like pushing code to a repository or creating a pull request.
 **Action**:
-	An individual, modular step within a workflow, performing a specific task like running a unit test, deploying to a server, or checking code quality.
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;An individual, modular step within a workflow, performing a specific task like running a unit test, deploying to a server, or checking code quality.
 **How they work together**:
 	YAML configuration:
 Both workflows and actions are defined using YAML syntax within the .github/workflows directory in your repository.